You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 There’s nothing like fresh air and a stretch of the legs to recharge your elderly relative’s batteries.
 A walk through tranquil countryside or to a local beach is a great way to do just that, and one the whole family can enjoy.

-Even if your loved one’s mobility is limited, you’ll find there’s no reason to look elsewhere for that big day out.
-There are lots of websites dedicated to wheelchair-friendly walks, including Accessible Countryside for Everyone, Euan’s Guide, Walks with Wheelchairs and The Outdoor Guide.
+Even if an older person’s mobility is limited, there are lots of websites dedicated to wheelchair-friendly walks, including Accessible Countryside for Everyone, Euan’s Guide, Walks with Wheelchairs and The Outdoor Guide.
 You’ll also find an accessibility guide on the government’s national parks website.

 Keen gardeners might like to take a look at one of the many gardens participating in The National Open Garden Scheme (NGS).
 This annual event provides a great opportunity to peek into other people’s patches, and see the hard work of over 3700 people who open up their private gardens for the visiting public.
 You can find out the nearest gardens to you in the NGS online directory.